MarieLynneBlock/nanodegree_AI-product-management/README.md

 ### 🌟 Introduction to AI in Business

 In this module, we delve into the fascinating world of AI and its applications in business.
-We learn how AI technologies can analyze and learn from data, leading to improved decision-making and more effective product management.
+We learn how AI technologies can analyse and learn from data, leading to improved decision-making and more effective product management.

 ### 📝 Creating Datasets